gustavo-luz/smartparking_unicamp_demo/software/maskrcnn/README.md

 ## Script Details

 ### Main Script: `inference_maskrcnn.py`
-This script processes images using a YOLO TFLite model and outputs results in a CSV file.
+This script processes images using a Mask R-CNN model and outputs results in a CSV file.

 **Example demo images**: Available in the [docs folder](../../assets/demo_images), extracted from [CNRPark](http://cnrpark.it/).
 The dataset includes images in shape 728x1024, but other shapes should also be compatible.